switowski/portfolio/src/posts/2020/favorite-cli-tools/index.md

 * How long it took the previous command to execute (if it was longer than a few milliseconds)
 * Error indicator if the last command failed

-{% postImage "starship2.jpg", "Starship prompt in action", "Starship prompt in action" %}
+{% postImage "starship2.jpg", "Starship prompt in action" %}

 And a bazillion other information.
 But, in a smart way!
 If you are not in a git repository, it hides the git info.
 If you are not in a Python project - there is no Python version (because there is no point in displaying it).
 It never overwhelms you with too much information, and the prompt stays beautiful, useful, and minimalistic.